Lasiodora/zoomeye-python-search/README.md

 optional arguments:

   -h, --help    show this help message and exit
-  -o FILE_NAME  output file                         default value = output.txt\n
+  -o FILE_NAME  output file                         default value = output.txt
   -d DORK       zoomeye dork. example: Windows 10
   -p PAGE       Count of pages from ZoomEye         default value = 5 (this is not enough, so set 50 or more) --ip IP       output IP:PORT                      default value = False ()